chingalo/fchingalosite/README.md

 =============
 Library based website for consultancy institution.
 It is python powered django cms website,
-It aims to store and views all references and reports for consultancy institution.
+It aims to store, organize and download all references and reports for consultancy institution.
+References are orgnized depending on their categories including Finance, Institution, Social and others.
+Reports are organized depend on to whom the report have been sent.

 How to install this site:
 ====================================